-Caution is needed in patients with known cardiovascular disease as an increased risk of myocardial infarction, stroke and heart failure has been associated with these drugs although whether such risk is increased in patients receiving short courses of NSAID for a gout flare is unknown.
+Caution is needed in patients with known cardiovascular disease as an increased risk of myocardial infarction, stroke, and heart failure has been associated with these drugs, although whether such risk is increased in patients receiving short courses of NSAID for a gout flare is unknown.

-There is no preference of one over other NSAIDs.
-Common NSAIDs (COX-1), indomethacin 50mg TDS, naproxen 550 mg BD and diclofenac sodium 50mg TDS or / (COX-2) Etoricoxib 90 or 120 mg OM (maximum for a week) can be used.
+There is no preference of one particular NSAID over others.
+Common NSAIDs (COX-1), indomethacin 50 mg TDS, naproxen 550 mg BD, and diclofenac sodium 50 mg TDS or (COX-2) Etoricoxib 90 or 120 mg OM (maximally for a week) can be used.

-Total duration of NSAID therapy for a gout flare is five to seven days.
+The total duration of NSAID therapy for a gout flare is five to seven days.

-Corticosteroids:
+Corticosteroids